bixb922/crank-organ/doc-software/README.md

 * Sticky table headers
 * Allow ordering of tune list
 * Time zone support.
 Time zone and current DST is read from worldtimeapi.org once a day.
-* Web authentication if password is required to change configuration
+* Standard Web authentication if password is required to change configuration
-* Heartbeat to keep USB battery pack alive
 * Microcontroller enters deepsleep after a time to conserve energy
 * Keep backup of json files when changed
 * Make tune play speed changable even without crank sensor
 * RGB Led colors on startup
-* Changed web server from tinyweb to Microdot, preparing for https support.
+* Migrated web server from tinyweb to Microdot, preparing for https support.
-* Improved MIDI and pin configuration support
 * Improved blocking of MIDI playback when using tuner or pin test functions
-* Tested for interference of web server functions with MIDI music playback.
-Perfected a guard to minimize interference of essential functions during playback.
+* Tested and measured for interference of web server functions with MIDI music playback.
+Enhanced a guard to minimize delays of MIDI events due to essential functions during playback.
 * Improved and changed touchpad sensitivity.
 Touchpad now works on release.
 Two touches in a row with a empty setlist will shuffle all tunes.
+RGB LED gives visual      feedback when using touchpad.
 * Changed fields on forms change background color until saved.
 * Tuner now locks in on signals where harmonics are much stronger than the fundamental.
 * Refactored many modules to be based on classes instead of plain modules.
-* Added better support for instruments/program change commands.
-This allows, for example, to support glockenspiel and drum as MIDI instruments and enables channel 10 drum support.
-* Updated documentation
+* Updated documentation, made diagrams work on github
-* Updated license information.
-The software is available under the permissive free software "MIT license".
-The hardware design diagrams are available under the permissive and free "Creative Commons" license.
 * Restructured language support.
 Complete software is available in english language.
 Web pages related to music performance are available in spanish translation.
 * Standarized parameters for battery usage to watts and watt-hours.
+Record when battery is set to zero, and record playing time.
+USB battery pack keepalive function.
 * Initial page can now be set by configuration
-* Corrected errors in the detailed hardware documentation, schematics and images
+* Corrected errors in detailed hardware and software documentation, schematics and images
-* Corrected errors in the software documentation, corrected some screenshots
 * Added button on the MIDI configuration page to test the solenoid when installing the wiring.

 # Programming language